Splitter Camp Climbing Clinics 2019

 Indian Creek Clinics for Crack Climbing

-Our initial Spring clinic for 2019 will be the weekend of April 6-8, and round two will be the weekend of April 20-22!
-Feel free to call or email for details, or go ahead and send in your registration form!
+Our Spring Clinics for 2020 will be April 4-6 and April 11-13 Feel free to call or email for further details or send in your registration form!

 The rock climbing at Indian Creek is unparalleled.
 It is the world's greatest crack climbing area, and we're proud to have been guiding there longer than any other company.
 Our Splitter Camps were the first of their kind.
 They are the original Indian Creek crack climbing clinic, and are facilitated by world-class crack climbing experts; true desert rats that live and breath the essence of what it is to climb at The Creek.
 Our guides have put up first ascents and climbed the hardest routes that exist on those hallowed walls.
 Initially created by Jim Donini, a national treasure and one of America’s greatest climbing heros, the Splitter Camps were taken on by Moab Desert Adventures because our philosophy and our guides fit the niche so perfectly.
 We truly are, and have always been, hardened desert climbers at heart.